-Despite debates over the effectiveness of the homeopathic medication, Labiofam has been experiencing steady sales growth of about 10 percent per year.
+Despite debates over the effectiveness of homeopathic medication like Turmeric supplements, Labiofam has been experiencing steady sales growth of about 10 percent per year.
 There are currently tens of thousands of people using the product in Cuba alone for everything from its anti-inflammatory and pain relief properties to its purported ability to delay tumor growth in some cases.

 Labiofam catches all of their scorpions in the wild, much like Casanas, but they then put them in cages and turn them into regular producers of venom.
 The company’s facility is populated by 6,000 caged blue scorpions, and the creatures are forced to provide venom once a month after receiving an electric shock.

 While scorpions and their venom might be the stuff of nightmares, one of our studies shows that the venom might be the answer for those with rheumatoid arthritis.